citizenmatt/resharper-clippy/readme.md

 ![Clippy says "it looks like you're refactoring.
 Would you like help?"](images/inplace_refactoring.gif)

-This is a plugin for ReSharper 8.1 and 8.2 to add Clippy support to your day to day ReSharper activities.
+This is a plugin for ReSharper to add Clippy support to your day to day ReSharper activities.
 It's fully operational.
 It handles/takes over:

 * Alt+Enter
 * Navigate To shortcut
 * Refactor This shortcut
+* Inspect This shortcut
 * Generate (class, ctor, equality, etc) and Generate From Template shortcuts
 * Go to recent files and go to recent edits
 * In place refactoring, such as renaming a variable or class (my favourite)